 This is an impossibly sad, frightening and terrifying time for countless millions, in fact billions of people around the entire planet.
 There will hopefully be hidden blessings and gifts that many of us will come to discern from this time.
 But the pain and the cost now and for the foreseeable future are very great.
 May all of our collective efforts lead to the best possible outcome and the fewest possible deaths.
 May we honor and support all of the health care workers and emergency relief workers who are on the front lines of this battle, and who are putting their own lives in real jeopardy as they serve the afflicted.

-At this time, I want to acknowledge the fear and anxiety that so many of us are doing our best to manage – and often failing to manage.
+At this time, I want to acknowledge the fear and anxiety that so many of us are doing our best to manage – and often manage to with help https://newpaltzhealthandnutrition.com/buy-alprazolam/.
 I want to acknowledge the economic costs and hardship that lie ahead for so many of us as a result of the global economic shutdown.
 I want to acknowledge the loneliness and isolation that are baked into the current crisis.
 I want to acknowledge the grief and loss many of us are experiencing as our plans for our lives are disrupted and dashed, as colleges and businesses close, as weddings and b’nai mitzvah celebrations are postponed, as we cannot visit and comfort our beloved elders who are in nursing homes…the list of losses is endless.

 At this time, I want to say that my heart is with you.
 My heart is with you.